DIY Bathroom Vanity

 Isn’t it pretty?
 It looks just like marble.

-Once the countertop was on, we could add the sink and get it ready for plumbing.
+Once the repurposed DIY countertop was on, we could add the sink and get it ready for plumbing.

-Before the plumbing though, we added the pretty pieces…lighting, a mirror and a new faucet.
+Before the plumbing though, we added the pretty pieces to the space.

 The last, and easiest, installation was the new faucet.
 I love this simple and sleek new faucet from Moen.
 It’s the perfect touch for the new vanity.

 There’s still a lot of work to do before we can call the powder room done, but one side is almost complete.